nikolailevshakov/scenario-examples-courses/Docker/environment-variables/step2/text.md

-Run the container from the same image with env variable key2=value2 and key1=new-value1.
+Run the container `sample-app-2` from the same image `sample-image` with env variable key2=value2 and key1=new-value1.
+Doesn't change the Dockerfile.

 Check env variables inside the newly created container.